 If you’re interested in one or more of these useful units – ideal in London Midland for running alongside your Revolution Trains Pendolinos or Class 92s – please order now.
 To make it easier we are offering the option of ordering the 320/321 with a deposit option.

 If the remaining development cycle goes to plan we anticipate that the models will be produced Q2/3 next year.

 Introduced between 1989 and 1990, the 4-car Class 321 units operate on fast suburban services in Northern England and on WCML, ECML and GE services from London.
 The 3-car Class 320s are to virtually the same design and are in service in Scotland.

 The Class 320 and 321 family is arguably the archetypal Mk3 based multiple unit.
 Examples have seen service in large areas of England and Scotland and in numerous liveries.
 We are also considering the similar 2-car Class 456, however this would require a little additional tooling to make an accurate model.

 Scotland’s Class 320 units have standard class seating only.
 They have carried Strathclyde original orange/black, Stratchlyde carmine and cream and Scotrail colours.

 Introduced initially in Network South East colours, the Class 321 units have carried numerous liveries including Silverlink, Great Eastern, London Midland, Northern and Abellio.
-Some are being transferred to Scotrail in late 2015.
+Some are now operating in Scotland with Scotrail.

-Producing this model will also make certain areas – such as the Great Eastern Lines or suburban lines out of Glasgow – a realistic proposition for N Gauge modellers for the first time.
+Producing this model will also make certain areas – such as the southern stretch of the WCML or suburban lines out of Glasgow – a realistic proposition for N Gauge modellers for the first time.

-The model will be produced by Rapido.
-Our model would feature working lights, close coupling, detailed interior, realistic pantograph and be available with optional DCC Sound and produced with the co-operation of Eversholt Rail, who own the units.
+The model is being produced by Sonic Models and features working switchable lights, close coupling, detailed interior, realistic pantograph and be available with optional DCC Sound.